Christian (1939 film)

 Christian (Kristián) is a 1939 Czechoslovak comedy film directed by Martin Frič.
 The film is based on a French play by Yvan Noé.

 It is in the style of American screwball comedies such as The Lady Eve and The Awful Truth.

 Plot

-Alois Novák is an uninspired clerk married to Marie.
-He lives a boring life and wants to feel adventure.
-Once in a month he attends Orient bar disguised as a rich traveller Kristian and seduces beautiful and elegant women and then leaves them broken-hearted.
-One day he meets Zuzana.
-She sees through his game and doesn't let herself be fooled.
-She starts to search for him which leads to many comical situations.
-She eventually finds him and makes Novák to return to reality.
-Novák leaves his Kristián persona but becomes a more confident person and a more loving husband to his wife.
+Alois Novák is an uninspired clerk married to Marie, living a dull and uneventful life while yearning for excitement and adventure.
+Once a month, he visits the Orient Bar in disguise as a wealthy traveler named Kristian, where he seduces elegant women before leaving them heartbroken.
+One day, he meets Zuzana, who quickly sees through his ruse and refuses to be fooled.
+Determined to confront him, she begins searching for him, leading to a series of comical situations.
+Eventually, she finds Novák and compels him to return to reality.
+In the end, Novák abandons his Kristian persona, emerging as a more confident individual and a more loving, attentive husband to his wife.